larsonjj/generator-yeogurt/README.md

 ## Getting Started

-This generator utilizes [Yeoman](http://yeoman.io/) and [Gulp](http://gulpjs.com/) to scaffold out projects, automate tasks, and manage front-end dependencies respectively.
+This generator utilizes [Yeoman](http://yeoman.io/) to scaffold out projects, automate tasks, and manage front-end dependencies respectively.
 If this is your first time here, it is recommended you [read about these tools](http://yeoman.io/learning/index.html) before proceeding.

 ### Installation